 Rayanne HainesExecutive Director

-Rayanne Haines has been working and playing in the art and culture community in Edmonton for over a dozen years.
-She has been published in magazines, anthologies, online and is the author of two poetry collections and a paranormal novel.
+Rayanne Haines is an award-winning fiction author and poet of four books.
+She has been published in Canada, the USA, and the UK to critical acclaim.
 She has an extensive background with non-profit Boards, marketing, fundraising, organizational leadership, accounting and financial leadership, and change management.
 She has had the privilege of sitting on numerous boards of directors, committees and grant juries to support the work of Alberta artists.
-Rayanne is dedicated to building a vibrant community for poets and writers in Edmonton.
+Rayanne is dedicated to building a vibrant community for poets and writers in Alberta.

 Adriana Onita lives at the intersection between poetry, art, and languages.
 Originally from Bucharest, she writes poetry in English, Spanish, Romanian, French, and Italian.
-She is the founding editor of The Polyglot, a magazine featuring Canadian multilingual poetry and art.
-Since 2010, she has worked the Art Gallery of Alberta, designing and delivering bilingual education programs.
-She also owns For the Love of Language, a company dedicated to teaching Romance languages through poetry and art workshops.
-When she is not writing or teaching, Adriana can be found painting in the river valley!
+She is the founding editor of The Polyglot, a multilingual magazine of poetry and art.
+She is also a Ph.D. student in Second Language Education at the University of Alberta, where she is researching heritage language maintenance through arts-based programs.
+When she is not writing, teaching, or planning fun poetry events, Adriana can be found painting in the river valley!

 As a life-long Edmontonian, Wendy appreciates the enthusiasm our city has for the arts.
 She graduated from the University of Alberta with a Bachelor of Commerce majoring in small business management.
 She brings a variety of diverse experiences to the Edmonton Poetry Festival in addition to bookkeeping, including skills gained from owning her own business.